 2. It Could Be A Cash App Scam

-Another reason to send money to the wrong person is if you are running a scam.
+If a random person sent money on cash app, they could be running a scam.
 There are many Cash App scams and all have a common feature- a cash incentive.

 You are promised a significant amount of money, just to get you to share your personal details, bank logins, mobile money details, or even money.

 Some shrewd scammers go to the extent of sending you a little cash to get you hooked.
 Here are such schemes that involve getting money from someone you don’t know:

 A stranger sends you money through Cash App with a description saying that you won an even bigger prize.

 For example, they may have seen your name in a social media group about ongoing sweepstakes.
 Since you are hopeful about winning, it becomes easy to believe you have hit it big.